 I decided to zest an orange and add about a tablespoon of orange zest to my melted soap.
 Only do this if you know you will use your bars within a couple of months, or the orange peels zest could start to decompose.
 Don’t waste that orange!
 When you are done zesting, eat up those yummy orange slices or even make yourself some fresh-squeezed orange juice!

 I will say that the bright orange color does fade a bit when it is actually in the soap, but it does give the soap an interesting texture in this layer!

-This is the first layer of soap – orange scented, melted and ready to pour into the mold.
+This is the first layer of this easy soap recipe – orange-scented, melted and ready to pour into the mold.

 I gently tapped the tea infuser on the side of the mold and the powder gently falls and you’ll get a nice even sprinkling of our “soap bling.”

-Take your melted orange scented soap and pour it into each soap mold until you fill each one half way.
-When you pour, try to aim the soap in the corner of the mold so you don’t disrupt too much of the cold powder that you want to shine on the top of the soap bars.
+Take your melted orange-scented soap and pour soap base into each soap mold until you fill each one halfway.
+When you pour, try to aim the soap in the corner of the mold so you don’t disrupt too much of the gold powder that you want to shine on the top of the soap bars.

 As the soap cools, you will want to use your skewer and create a bumpy surface.
 Probably wait about 5 minutes for the soap to cool and you can then move the soap around a bit to create this texture.
 This will help the goat’s milk layer to stick better when you pour that in next.

 You can also experiment with stirring up the gold powder a bit as well.
 If you want more gold to be in the soap rather than just one top, then swirl the soap around a bit as it cools.

 While you are waiting for the glycerin layer to cool and texturize, go ahead and start heating up your goat’s milk soap in 30-second intervals in the microwave.
 Again, stir each time in between and microwave it until it’s fully melted – about 1 minute and a half to 2 minutes total.